Multiway Spherical Clustering via Degree-Corrected Tensor Block Models: Polynomial-time algorithm under mild SNR

 \section{Polynomial-time algorithm under mild SNR}

 In this section, we present an efficient polynomial-time clustering algorithm under mild SNR.
 The procedure takes a global-to-local approach.
 See Figure~\ref{fig:demo} for illustration.
-The global step finds the basin of attraction with polynomial miclustering error, whereas the local iterations improve the initial clustering to exact recovery.
+The global step finds the basin of attraction with polynomial misclustering error, whereas the local iterations improve the initial clustering to exact recovery.
 Both steps are critical to obtain a satisfactory algorithm output.
-In what follows, we first use the symmetric tensor as a working example to describe the algorithm procedures to gain insight.
-Our theoretical analysis focuses on the noisy tensor with i.i.d.\ sub-Gaussian noise such as Gaussian and uniform observations.
-The extensions for asymmetric tensor and Bernoulli observation and other practical issues are in Section~\ref{subsec:exten}.
+In what follows, we first use the symmetric tensor as a working example to describe the algorithm procedures to gain insight. {Our theoretical analysis focuses on dTBMs with symmetric mean tensor and independent sub-Gaussian noises} such as Gaussian and uniform observations. {The extensions for Bernoulli observations and other practical issues are in Sections~\ref{subsec:ber} and \ref{subsec:exten}.}

+To construct algorithm guarantees, we introduce the misclustering loss between an estimator $\hat z$ and the true $z$: